Arnold Dix: Uttarakhand tunnel rescue

-On 19 November 2023, Dix joined the Uttarakhand tunnel rescue operation.
+On 19 November 2023, Dix joined the Uttarakhand tunnel rescue operation in Uttarakhand, India.
 Upon arrival, Dix promised to evacuate all 41 workers safely.
 Dix played a leading role in the operation that saved 41 workers who were trapped nearly 200 ft below the surface.
 He worked together with five agencies ONGC, SJVNL, RVNL, NHIDCL, and THDCL, who had encountered difficulties completing the rescue mission.

 Dix suggested that the team use soft mining techniques, to avoid disturbing the mountain and causing another avalanche which would put the workers at further risk.
 Rescuers had been using large earth drilling machines which caused vibrations that made the tunnel more unsafe.
 The large drills also broke down from hitting metal obstacles from the collapsed tunnel, forcing the rescue operation to be paused frequently.
 Dix proposed much slower and gentle approaches that he considered safer.
 The rescuers used a thin pipe to carry the trapped workers to safety.
 They finally excavated by hand to avoid disturbing the rock and causing further damage.

 Dix displayed faith during the rescue by praying at a makeshift temple during the rescue, which gained attention on social media.
 During the rescue mission, Dix was seen praying at the temple of local deity Baba Bokh Naag ji.

+2026 Nepal–Tibet floods

+In August 2026 Dix has been helping rescuers locate the entrances to hydropower tunnels in which hundreds of workers were trapped in the 2026 Nepal–Tibet floods.
+The expert in tunnel rescue said that, 2026 Nepal–Tibet floods rescue was something he has never seen and ask noone to judge and advice without understanding Nepal's difficult geography.
+He openly thanked the Nepal Army for the incredible job they have been doing for the rescue.

 Personal life

-Dix has two siblings, Helena Dix and the late Colin Dix.
-He is married to Divina Dix.
-He has three children—Sam, Hannah and Edward—from his first marriage to Karen Beckmann.
-He has one stepchild, Trisha, from his current marriage.

-In 2021, Dix purchased the first Toyota Prius sold in Australia.
+Dix first married Karen Beckmann, and he has three children from this marriage.

+He then married Divina Dix, who has a child from an earlier marriage.